MPMcIntyre/react-teffex/README.md

 Text Effects: Stateful React text effects for amazing websites

 These effects return a `<span>` element with your text and desired effect.
 You can use them in links, headings, divs and spans alike.
+These effects use RAF (request animation frame) for optimal performance and less reliance on setTimeout/setInterval.

 # Effects